A DOLLAR PLANTS A TREE

 Over the past 8 years, deploying an integrated suite of holistic programs, we have planted 3 million trees in Kenya alone.
 We provide eco-education to children and farmers.
 We start ecology-based local enterprises and foster nature-based solutions.
 We reach out to the world through creative media.

 Community-based reforestation and agroecology

-Restoration of Kenya’s Rumuruti Forest and Pungu Watershed; Ethiopia’s Menagasha Forest; Mexico’s San Juan Atzingo Forest; support of biocultural practices
+Restoration of Kenya’s Rumuruti Forest and Pungu Watershed; Ethiopia’s Menagasha Forest; Mexico’s San Juan Atzingo Forest; our seedbed nurseries have 25 indigenous species.

 Biodiverse landscape restoration; community woodlots; reintroduction of indigenous crops